criscod/CROWDKI/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+However, the software executes HTTP requests to the CrowdFlower API (https://success.crowdflower.com/hc/en-us/articles/202703445-Integrating-with-the-API), under a research license.
+Further crowdsourcing platforms could be integrated creating additional implementations of the MicrotaskPublisher and InterlinkResultReader interfaces.

 # Contact details